 Kenya has made progress in reducing child mortality due to diarrhea.
 Coverage of the optimal treatment – combined ORS and zinc – has reached 15% in 2016 from 0.8% in 2011, and gains were equally strong in rural and poor households, who are more vulnerable and more likely to be at risk of mortality.
 We also estimated the increases in ORS and zinc coverage averted 3340 deaths between 2011 and 2016 and preventative and protective interventions such as rotavirus vaccination and breastfeeding also contributed substantially to reducing mortality due to diarrhea.
 If coverage increases are maintained or continue to rise, many more deaths will be averted.

-Despite these accomplishments, overall coverage remained relatively low.
+Despite these accomplishments, coverage remains relatively low.
 One of the major challenges faced was the devolution of the government.
 In 2010, Kenya adopted a constitution that decentralized government functions from the national legislature and executive branch to each of the 47 counties.
-One of the functions that became decentralized was the purchasing of medicines, which had been previously been centrally managed by KEMSA.
+One of the functions that became decentralized was the purchasing of medicines, which had previously been centrally managed by KEMSA.
 Between 2013 and 2014, county governments took on the responsibility for budgeting and ordering medicines.
 This fundamental change in procurement for all essential medicines created challenges with making ORS and zinc available as counties adjusted to this entirely new, highly complex responsibility.
 This broader change in Kenya’s procurement system was a strong headwind to the efforts by MOPHS and partners to increase ORS and zinc usage, and gains may have been greater in the absence of this.
 Going forward, it will be important to continue to strengthen procurement at the county level to ensure consistent availability of all essential medicines, including ORS and zinc.